ProfH2SO4/lumbridge/README.md

 In this representation, [2] signifies the ongoing presence of a feature, whereas [2, 1] indicates overlapping features at the same genomic location.

+## License Information
+MIT

+## Contact Information
+forgac.matej@gmail.com

+## Acknowledgments
+In this project were used additional programs: [Homer2 ](http://homer.ucsd.edu/homer/) and [Bedtools2](https://github.com/arq5x/bedtools2).
+Thanks all people for contributions to these projects.

+### Citation
+Please cite the following article if you use BEDTools in your research:

+Quinlan AR and Hall IM, 2010.
+BEDTools: a flexible suite of utilities for comparing genomic features.
+Bioinformatics.
+26, 6, pp. 841–842.
+#### Also, if you use pybedtools, please cite the following.

+Dale RK, Pedersen BS, and Quinlan AR.
+Pybedtools: a flexible Python library for manipulating genomic datasets and annotations.
+Bioinformatics (2011). doi:10.1093/bioinformatics/btr539